Why Pitches exists

 Inline editor — Edit pitches directly in the browser.
 Rich text with formatting tools, organized into Shape-Up sections (Problem, Appetite, Solution, etc.).
 Upload images inline.
 Changes save atomically.
 Both structured and legacy DOCX pitches coexist.

 Inline comments — Select text to leave an anchored comment.
 Comments are highlighted in the document and tracked in a sidebar with All, Unresolved, and Resolved tabs.
 A badge shows unresolved count at a glance.
+Click any comment in the sidebar to jump to the anchored text in the document and briefly flash the highlight — Word-style.
+Reply to any comment to start a threaded conversation; the original author is notified even if they haven't subscribed yet.
+Approval notes left when signing off a pitch appear at the top of the comments sidebar alongside the discussion.

 AI features